DhaanuI/Doctor_Appointment_Booking_Application/README.md

 ## Login as a Doctor -
-email : doc1@gmail.com  password : doc1
+email : doc1@gmail.com  password : doc1   --> has few appointments already

 email : pococare@gmail.com  password : pococare

 ## You can use the above emails credentials to verify CRUD operations